-- FTRs hedge the FTR holder against congestion payments to PJM when energy delivery is consistent with the FTR's definition. - FTRs do not hedge the FTR owner against payment for losses.

-- FTRs acquired in the Long-term FTR Auctions have a term of one year. - FTRs acquired in the Annual FTR Auction have a term of one year. - FTRs acquired in the Monthly FTR Auctions have a term of one month for any of individual months remaining in the Planning Period - o Prompt-month period refers to the first calendar month addressed by each Monthly FTR Auction. - FTRs acquired in the FTR Auctions entitle the holder to credits for transmission congestion charges for the term of the purchased FTR. - Valid FTR sources and sinks in the Long-term and Annual FTR Auctions are limited to available hubs, zones, aggregates, generators, and interface buses (subject to simultaneous feasibility). - Valid FTR sources and sinks in the Monthly FTR Auction are limited to available hubs, zones, aggregates, generators, and interface buses for bids that cover any month beyond the next month.
+- FTRs hedge the FTR holder against congestion payments to PJM when energy delivery is consistent with the FTR's definition. - FTRs do not hedge the FTR owner against payment for losses. - FTRs acquired in the Long-term FTR Auctions have a term of one year. - FTRs acquired in the Annual FTR Auction have a term of one year. - FTRs acquired in the Monthly FTR Auctions have a term of one month for any of individual months remaining in the Planning Period - o Prompt-month period refers to the first calendar month addressed by each Monthly FTR Auction. - FTRs acquired in the FTR Auctions entitle the holder to credits for transmission congestion charges for the term of the purchased FTR. - Valid FTR sources and sinks in the Long-term and Annual FTR Auctions are limited to available hubs, zones, aggregates, generators, and interface buses (subject to simultaneous feasibility). - Valid FTR sources and sinks in the Monthly FTR Auction are limited to available hubs, zones, aggregates, generators, and interface buses for bids that cover any month beyond the next month.
 Valid FTR sources and sinks in the Monthly FTR Auctions for bids that cover the single calendar month period immediately following the month in which the monthly auction is conducted are any available single bus or combination of buses for which an LMP is calculated and posted(subject to simultaneous feasibility).
 The list of buses includes available hubs, zones, aggregates, interface buses and single generator and load buses.
 The list of available sources and sinks for each auction will be posted before the start of the bidding window. - Only a subset of paths will be eligible for FTR Option bids in the Annual and Monthly FTR Auctions in order to prevent potential auction clearing performance issues.
 FTR Option bids are not available in the Long-term FTR Auctions. - FTRs in all FTR Auctions may be designated from injection buses outside PJM and withdrawal locations outside PJM or buses with injections and withdrawals within PJM. - In the Annual FTR Auction, an ARR holder may self-schedule an FTR Obligation (up to the ARR MW reservation amount) into the Annual FTR auction as a "price-taker" auction buy bid.
 The self-scheduled FTR must have exactly the same source and sink points as the ARR.
-This feature can only be used in Round 1 and must be for a 24-hour FTR Obligation product.
-25% of the MW amount self-scheduled in Round 1 will clear in each round. - In all FTR Auctions, FTRs can be reconfigured, meaning that the FTR auction not only allows Market Participants to purchase the FTRs offered into the auction by sellers, but also enables buyers to purchase FTRs that are different from any of the FTRs offered into the auction by sellers. - Quotes in the Auctions with a \$0 bid price are allowed in the auctions.
-However, because such bids can cause serious performance degradation to the FTR software and have no impact on the algorithm's objective function, the following rule will be applied: \$0 bids will not be awarded on paths with a clearing price of \$0.
+The FTR can be self-scheduled for any of the available class types.
+This feature can only be used in Round 1 and must be for an FTR Obligation product.
+25% of the MW amount self-scheduled in Round 1 will clear in each round. - In all FTR Auctions, FTRs can be reconfigured, meaning that the FTR auction not only allows Market Participants to purchase the FTRs offered into the auction by sellers, but also enables buyers to purchase FTRs that are different from any of the FTRs offered into the auction by sellers.

+- Quotes in the Auctions with a \$0 bid price are allowed in the auctions.
+However, because such bids can cause serious performance degradation to the FTR software and have no impact on the algorithm's objective function, the following rule will be applied: \$0 bids will not be awarded on paths with a clearing price of \$0. - Financial Transmission Right Options with a market-clearing price less than one dollar will not be awarded.